darwinia-network/darwinia-docs-deprecated/content/en/wiki-faq.md

 ### RING

-RING is system token of Darwinia Network, the initial supply before Darwinia network mainnet release is 2 billion.
-Ordinary users only need to hold RING to participate in all operations of Darwinia Network
+RING is the native token of Darwinia Network.
+It's used to pay for the GAS fee of the on-chain transactions and cross-chain services.
+RING can be staked for staking rewards and obtaining voting power to participate in the governance.

 * **Ethereum**